luciamontesinos/london-mobility/content/mobility.md

 ![residential_1st_wave]({{< baseurl >}}images/mobility_1_residential.png)
 ![residential_2nd_wave]({{< baseurl >}}images/mobility_2_residential.png)

 Speaking of, Parks have seen a mild increase during the first lockdown, but has skyrocketed during the second lockdown.
 The reason?
 People initially didn't know how contagious COVID-19 was in an outdoors setting, but the public opinion has shifted in this regard.
-What is also interesting to note is that, Parks have seen a significant increase during the second lockdown, but keep in mind that this was in November.
+What is also interesting to note is the change that we can see during the 2nd lockdown, occured in the month of November, either it was a very sunny November, or people took every opportunity to get out of their homes for some environment change.

 Mobility trends for places like local parks, national parks, public beaches, marinas, dog parks, plazas, and public gardens.
 ![parks_1st_wave]({{< baseurl >}}images/mobility_1_parks.png)
 ![parks_2nd_wave]({{< baseurl >}}images/mobility_2_parks.png)

-### How it is now